 You wouldn't design a new kitchen without creating a blueprint first, would you?
-Similarly, you'd never want to design a website without creating a sitemap.
+So, why would you design a website without creating a sitemap?

-A sitemap is a file of code that lives on your web server and lists all of the relevant URLs that are in the structure of your website.
-It helps search engine web crawlers determine the structure of the site so they can crawl it more intelligently.
+A sitemap is a file of code that lives on your web server and lists all of the relevant URLs your website is carrying.
+Your sitemap helps search engine web crawlers understand how your website is built so they can evaluate and rank it more easily.

 People create sitemaps when they first design their website, add pages to it, and/or redesign it.
-It's kind of like a "floor plan" for the site, which especially comes in handy whenever the site gets changed.
-Along with boosting SEO, sitemaps can also help define a site's navigation scheme so you avoid internal linking issues.
+It's kind of like a floor plan for the site, which comes in handy whenever the site gets changed.
+Along with boosting search engine optimization (SEO), sitemaps can also help define a site's navigation scheme so you avoid internal linking issues.